Trap (printing)

 In printing, trap expresses the degree to which ink already printed on a substrate accepts another layer printed on top of it compared to how well the substrate (e.g., paper) accepts that ink.

 However, in the era of prepress software, the term came to refer to compensation for misregistration (when two layers of ink are not perfectly aligned) that was traditionally known as "chokes and spreads".
 Misregistration causes gaps or white-space on the final printed work.
 Correcting this involves creating overlaps (spreads) or underlaps (chokes) of objects during the print process.

 Registration

-Misregistration in the graphical workflow may be caused by human error, inaccuracies in the image setter, the film-to-plate or film-to-film copying steps or instability of the image carrier (e.g., stretch in film or plate), the press or the final media.
+Misregistration in the graphical workflow may be caused by human error, inaccuracies in the image setter, the film-to-plate or film-to-film copying steps or instability of the image carrier (e.g., stretch in film or plate), the press or the final medium.

 These issues can be minimized, but not eliminated, given that any mechanical process produces some degree of error.
 However, the resulting gaps can be hidden by creating overlaps between two adjacent colors.